BUĞRA MEHMET YILDIZ

 Following my bachelor degree, I got my master degree in Computer Engineering in Bilkent University (Ankara, Turkey) in 2011.
 The research topic for my master study was Global Software Engineering.
 The title of my thesis is " Architectural Viewpoints for Global Software Development".
 In this thesis, we have proposed seven architectural viewpoints for modeling GSD architecture.
 The viewpoints include abstract and concrete (visual and textual) syntax definitions.
 To support the architect to derive architectural views, we have defined a question framework and related tool support.

 Currently, I am a Phd candidate in Formal Methods and Tools (FMT) group in Twente University.
-I am working in the "Time Performance Improvement with Parallel Processing Systems" (TIPS) project.
-The project aims to developing techniques and tools for mapping software systems onto multicore processors.

 Parallel Programming, Software Product Lines, Software Architecture Development, Model-Driven Development, Global Software Development.